30350n/breeze10/README.md

 make
 sudo make install
 ```
 After the intallation, restart KWin by logging out and in.
-Then, BreezeEnhanced will appear in *System Settings &rarr; Application Style &rarr; Window Decorations*.
+Then, Breeze10 will appear in *System Settings &rarr; Application Style &rarr; Window Decorations*.

 ### Installation with package manager